Creusot steam hammer: Demonstrations

 In its heyday, the hammer would sometimes give public demonstrations of its accuracy.
 It could be used to cork a bottle, crack a nut without damaging the contents, or tap a watch glass without breaking it.
 With such demonstrations, steam hammers for a time became symbols of industrial precision.

 Redundancy

 Steam hammers were eventually made redundant with the introduction of hydraulic and mechanical steel presses, which could apply force more evenly and create better quality product.
 The giant American hammer built by Bethlehem Iron which had superseded the Creusot hammer in 1891 was demolished by 1902, but the Creusot hammer itself had a much longer service life, in use for 54 years until its final retirement in 1930.

 Tourist attraction

 In 1969 the Creusot hammer was dismantled and reassembled in Le Creusot town square.
-Although it has no source of steam in its current location and is therefore non-functional, it still serves as a tourist attraction and a reminder of a bygone era of technological achievement.
+Unfunctional, it serves as a tourist attraction and a reminder of a bygone era of technological achievement.